urban-wombat/gotables/README.md

    d.
 SortUnique to remove NaN and zero values.

+7. **gotable Table is _simple_**.
+For instance, sorting (and searching) a table is probably as easy as it can possibly be.
+   And that can mean multiple sort/search keys, and even reverse keys.
+It's very simple.
+And if a wrong column name is used, or you forget to set sort keys before sorting, the gotable error handling system will notice and return to you a meaningful error message.

 Some advantages are subtle.
 For instance, **versioning** is easier.
 Your program can test for the presence of particular columns (and their types) before accessing potentially new columns of data.
 And sending a table with additional columns will not break downstream code.